 · The National Council for Adoption - Regarding Refugee Children Fleeing the War in Ukraine

 · International Social Services – Ukraine Crisis Fact Sheet

 · Save the Children – Ukraine Crisis: Call for Immediate Halt on Intercountry Adoptions to Keep Children Safe

 Q: Who is the primary point of contact for PAPs in the process of adopting in Ukraine?

 ASPs are the most appropriate point of contact for PAPs who are in the adoption process.
 ASPs can provide guidance about how the situation in Ukraine may impact each family’s adoption plans.
 PAPs may also contact the Office of Children’s Issues directly at Adoption@state.gov.

 Q: What if I have started the adoption process and I have had one or more court hearings, but additional hearings are required?

-Q: What if I have accepted an official referral form the Ministry of Social Policy (MSP) but there have not yet been any court hearings, or I have rejected a referral and not yet been offered another one?
-Can those cases be expedited?
+Q: What if I have accepted an official referral from the Ministry of Social Policy (MSP) but there have not yet been any court hearings, or I have declined a referral and not yet been offered another one?

-Q: Can the State Department facilitate the removal of children from Ukraine and entry into another country for their safety for the remainder of the adoption process?
+Q: Can the State Department facilitate the removal of children from Ukraine and entry into another country for their safety?

 Q: Is the State Department able to facilitate humanitarian parole for a child I am in the process of adopting so that I may bring the child to the United States?